 The Revd Celia Cook is our Team Vicar and is based at Layer de la Haye.
 Celia took up her appointment as Team Vicar on 8th April this year, when she was licensed by Bishop Stephen.
 She has day to day responsibility for ministry in the 'Layer' parishes and the parishes of Copford and Easthorpe.
 Celia normally has Saturday as her one 'day off' each week.
 It would be appreciated, therefore, if you could please avoid contacting her about non-urgent matters on a Saturday.

-The Revds Julia Russell Grant and Peter Streete are Assistant Curates (unpaid), working with the Celia and other members of the Ministry Team.
-In addition to Sunday duties, Julia is committed to two 'duty' days per week.
+The Revds Julia Russell Grant and Peter Streete are Assistant Curates (unpaid), working with Celia and other members of the Ministry Team.
+In addition to Sunday duties, Julia and Peter are each committed to two 'duty' days per week.
 Peter is mainly involved with the Copford and Easthorpe parishes.

 If you have any queries or wish to discuss a personal matter, please contact Celia in the first instance.
 If she is unavailable, you are invited to contact Julia or Anne-Marie.

-From the beginning of September (2014), there will some changes to the normal pattern of Sunday services in our five parishes because of our new situation following the formation of the Thurstable and Winstree Team Ministry.
+From the beginning of September (2014) there are some changes to the normal pattern of Sunday services we have previously followed in our five parishes, because of our new situation following the formation of the Thurstable and Winstree Team Ministry.
 Details of the revised pattern are to be found on the Services page of this website.
 The intention is that this pattern should operate for a sixth month trial period.
 The pattern of services will then be reviewed following an assessment of what appears to be practical and sustainable for the future.

 We do recommend that you regularly check for any changes by visiting the Forthcoming Events page of this website and looking in our monthly publications : the Parish Gazette, for services at Layer de la Haye, and Parish News for services at Layer Marney and Layer Breton.

-Commemorating World War One: As we prepare to commemorate the start of World War One, a new page has been added to this site with details of those from the parishes of Layer Marney, Birch, Layer Breton and Layer de la Haye who fell in two World Wars.
+Commemorating World War One: With the commemoration this year of the start of World War One, a new page has been added to this site with details of those from the parishes of Layer Marney, Birch, Layer Breton and Layer de la Haye who fell in two World Wars.
 Follow this link to view the page The Fallen of the Layer Parishes in Two World Wars.
 The page is currently 'work-in-progress' as we hope to add more details of the fallen, in due course.